@oasisprotocol/sapphire-wagmi-v2

 Multichain

-For multichain applications, you must manage which providers use end-to-end encryption.
+For applications supporting both Sapphire and non-Sapphire networks, create separate connectors for each network.
 It's essential to avoid using encrypted connectors for non-Sapphire chains, and conversely, to ensure Sapphire chains use the appropriate encrypted connectors.

 import { http } from "wagmi";